-In this tutorial, I’m going to show you how to create a simple workflow that I use on my personal projects with React.
+In this tutorial, I will show you how to make the easy workflow I use for my React projects.

-This workflow created on GitHub Actions will be responsible for automatically test the source code, generate a test coverage report and upload it on Codecov, build and deploy the project on GitHub Pages.
-All these jobs are activated by a push or pull request event on master branch.
+The workflow created in GitHub Actions will be responsible for pulling the latest source code, generating a test report spread if test are configured and uploading it to Codecov, building and posting the project on GitHub pages.
+All of these activities will be done through a push event into your branch.

-First, on your React App GitHub repository, navigate to the main page of the repository, click Actions.
+First of all, in your last React App GitHub, navigate to the last main page, click on Actions.

-Finally, you’ll see a default YAML file like this:
+Finally, you will see the default YAML file as follows:

-First, go to the Codecov website and create an account, you can use your GitHub account to sign up.
+First, go to Codecov’s website and create an account, you can use a GitHub account to sign-up.

-Next, access your account on the website, click Repositories, after, click Add new repository and choose the repository you want to use. (we will setup secret in abit)
+Next, access your account on the website, click Cache, in the background, click Enter new storage location and select the last location you want to use. (we will set the secret in abit)

-Now we are going to create a new access token, in order to deploy our application through the workflow.
+We will now create a new access token, to send our application to workflow.

-Go to the Personal access tokens area in the Developer settings of your GitHub profile and click Generate new token.
+Go to the location for personal access tokens in the developer settings of your GitHub profile and click Start new token.

 Copy the generated token.

-On GitHub, navigate to the main page of the repository, under your repository name, click Settings.
-In the left sidebar, click Secrets.
-And finally, Click Add a new secret.
+In GitHub, navigate to the last main page, under your last name, click Settings.
+In the sidebar on the left, click Secrets.
+And finally, Click Add New Secret.

-Type a name for your secret in the Name input box, like
+Type your password in the input box, such as ACTIONS_DEPLOY_ACCESS_TOKEN.

-Your last step on your workflow should be some like this:
+Your last step in your career journey should be as follows: